jcooperstone/lab-site/content/blog/_index.md

     show_sidebar_adunit: true
     text_link_label: View recent posts
     text_link_url: /blog/
 description: "Here you can read about some of the different research focus areas, and approaches we use in our work.
-The best place to find a comprehensive list of our papers is on [Google Scholar](https://scholar.google.com/citations?user=d-FkQNQAAAAJ&hl=en)."
+The best place to find a comprehensive list of our papers is on [Google Scholar](https://scholar.google.com/citations?user=d-FkQNQAAAAJ&hl=en), and you can find full text versions of each paper [here](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/cooperstone_1_osu_edu/Ep4TFb6_Q2JMlW8w_X64lCcBz1i5NsSksYT3qa2qlxR3Yg?e=SCdnk4)."
 layout: list
 show_author_byline: false
 show_post_date: false